Titanium

 Production

-Main method for producing titanium is reduction of TiCl4 at high temperatures with sodium or magnesium.
-Hot titanium easily reacts with atmospheric gases, so main goal of production technologies is to minimize contact of hot metal with N2, O2, H2.
-Main disadvantage is high cost and energy intensity of process.
-In metal science, titanium alloys are classified according to configuration of crystal lattices: β-state (in form of cube), α-state (in form of hexahedron) and α + β (mixed state).
-According to processing method, alloys are divided into foundry and deformable.
+The basic method for producing titanium is the reduction of TiCl4 at high temperatures with sodium or magnesium.
+Hot titanium easily reacts with atmospheric gases, so the main purpose of production technology is to minimize the contact of hot metal with N2, O2, H2.
+The main drawback is that the process is expensive and energy-consuming.
+In metal science, titanium alloys are classified by crystal lattice configuration: β-state (cube-shaped), α-state (hexahedron-shaped) and α+β (mixed state).
+According to the method of processing alloys are divided into foundry and deformable.

 Storage

-Titanium hire is stored in covered warehouses or under canopy, where adequate protection against mechanical and other types of damage is provided.
+Titanium rolled products are stored in covered warehouses or under sheds, where proper protection against mechanical and other types of damage is provided.

-Alloys for rocket science and aircraft are produced on basis of titanium.
-Lightness and heat resistance of titanium allow its use in manufacture of thermal equipment.
-It is in demand in cryogenic industry because it maintains high ductility and strength in extreme cold conditions.
-Most critical parts for shipbuilding are made from titanium alloys, including hulls and propellers of submarines.
+Titanium is used in the production of alloys for rocket and aircraft engineering.
+Lightness and heat resistance of titanium allows its application in manufacturing thermal equipment.
+It is in demand in the cryogenic industry since it retains high ductility and strength in extreme cold conditions.
+Titanium alloys are used in production of the most critical parts for shipbuilding, including hulls and propellers of underwater vessels.
 Its biological inertness makes it possible to create structural materials for reconstructive surgery and use in food and pharmaceutical industries.
-Bulletproof vests are made of titanium and used in modern design.
-Due to biological inertness, titanium is used to create surgical instruments and prostheses.
+Titanium is used to make body armor and in modern design.
+Thanks to biological inertness, titanium serves to create surgical instruments and prostheses.

-Wide range of high-quality titanium steel is always available at warehouse of LLC Elektrovek-steel.
-We sell wholesale and retail products at best prices.
-Quality is guaranteed by strict adherence to standards and production technology.
+Evek GmbH always has a wide range of high-quality rolled titanium on stock.
+We sell wholesale and retail products at optimal prices.
+The quality is guaranteed by the strict compliance with the standards and production technology.
 Technical documentation includes data on chemical composition of products, maximum percentage of impurities and mechanical properties.
-Products undergo ultrasonic inspection for defects.
-Consultations of experienced managers will help you make choice.
-Fulfillment of orders — in shortest possible time.
-Wholesale buyers receive preferential discounts.
+The products are ultrasonically checked for defects.
+Consultations of experienced managers will help you to make a choice.
+Implementation of orders - in the shortest possible time.
+Wholesalers receive preferential discounts.